havenfricke/Svelte-Django-FullStack-Application-Starter/server/README.md

 If the Todo item is created successfully, you will be presented with a successful response:

-Screenshot of the API response for a successful Todo item creation.

 You can also perform DELETE and UPDATE operations on specific Todo items using the id primary keys.
 Use the address structure /api/todos/{id} and provide an id.

 Add 1 to the URL to examine the Todo item with the id of “1”.
 Navigate to http://localhost:8000/api/todos/1 in your web browser:

-Screenshot of API tools for DELETE and PUT.

 This completes the building of the backend of the application.